 - If you are in a moderate risk* category, I recommend that you to first seek advice from your GP/hospital consultant/midwife in case they have any concerns about you engaging in hands-on work with an Alexander teacher.
 I’m also very happy to have a discussion with you, to help you decide whether the benefits of lessons outweigh any increased risk of exposure.

-- If Edinburgh is under Level 3 restrictions, I am not currently offering lessons to anyone who is in a high risk category (previously shielding), or who lives with someone in this category.
-If Edinburgh is under Level 0 to 2 restrictions, anyone in this category should first seek advice from their GP/hospital consultant/midwife.
+- I am not currently offering lessons to anyone who is in a high risk category (previously shielding), or to anyone who lives with somebody in this category.
+This is kept under review according to latest guidance, so please contact me to discuss if you are in this category and are in interested in pursuing lessons at some point (you should, in any case discuss your options with your GP/hospital consultant/midwife).

 *Moderate risk’ groups include those who are 70 or older; pregnant; or who have any of the following: lung condition that’s not severe (such as asthma, COPD, emphysema or bronchitis); heart disease (such as heart failure); diabetes; chronic kidney disease; liver disease (such as hepatitis); condition affecting the brain or nerves (such as Parkinson’s disease, motor neurone disease, multiple sclerosis or cerebral palsy); condition that means they have a high risk of getting infections; or those who are taking medicine that can affect the immune system (such as low doses of steroids); are very obese (a BMI of 40 or above).